-Above was just an example of how the role of the CIO role is changing.
+The above was just an example of how the role of the CIO role is changing.
 Even the management of companies is looking at CIOs differently.
-Earlier days the CEO wouldn’t probably need to talk to the CIO.
+In earlier days the CEO wouldn’t probably need to talk to the CIO.
 But today with technology front and center, CIO is driving strategic decisions.

 The Thunder from the Cloud

-So let’s list down the lightning bolts which the cloud is emitting and how it is causing disruptions:
+So let’s list down the lightning bolts that the cloud is emitting and how it is causing disruptions: